Tremé Brass Band

 The origins of the Cresent City’s brass bands are linked to 19th-century military bands.
 New Orleans musicians took these instruments and created a new, looser, less regimented music, combining African rhythms and polyphony with European forms to produce the earliest jazz.
 The rise of benevolent societies (later known as “social aid and pleasure clubs”) that assisted dues-paying members with funeral expenses and the like helped to maintain and support brass band activites.

-Drummer Benny Jones, Sr. has been parading nearly 60 years.
-Jones was a founding member of the Dirty Dozen Brass Band, and formed the Tremé Brass Band a quarter century ago.
-Today “The Treme” are known internationally through their recordings and tours, as well as their role in Spike Lee’s Katrina documentary When the Levee Breaks.
-Despite this fame, the band remains firmly rooted in the New Orleans community, playing regularly for Social Aid and Pleasure Club parades, Mardi Gras Indian gatherings, jazz funerals, and packed houses at local institutions like the Candlelight Lounge.
+Benny Jones, Sr. was a founding member of the seminal Dirty Dozen Brass Band, and formed the Tremé Brass Band a quarter century ago.
+Today “The Tremé” are known internationally through their recordings and tours, as well as their role in Spike Lee’s Katrina documentary, When the Levee Breaks.
+Despite this fame, the band remains firmly rooted in the New Orleans community, playing regularly for social aid and pleasure club parades, Mardi Gras Indian gatherings, jazz funerals, and packed houses at local institutions like the Candlelight Lounge.

 Whatever the setting, the constant is Tremé’s desire to keep the music alive.
 We “still need somebody to do the traditional music so we can pass that to the younger generation,” says Jones, “Somebody got to hold that spot down.”